 Johns Island Restoration Plan to Improve Flood Resilience

-The City is currently conducting a stormwater and resiliency masterplan evaluating potential improvements to benefit within the John’s Island growth boundary.
-The masterplan is funded in part by the National Fish and Wildlife Foundation (NFWF).
-The aim of the masterplan is to identify potential ecosystem restoration projects, identify existing key drainage and natural assets for preservation, and provide guidance on how to best implement the recommendations.
+The City conducted a stormwater and resiliency masterplan evaluating potential improvements to benefit within the John’s Island growth boundary.
+The masterplan was funded in part by the National Fish and Wildlife Foundation (NFWF).
+The masterplan identifies potential ecosystem restoration projects, and identify existing key drainage and natural assets for preservation, and provide guidance on how to best implement the recommendations.
 The report was finalized on December 2021.